It’s time for the annual Plastic Free July challenge! Here are 31 ways to get started on your journey to live plastic free.

 This is a beautiful way to turn scraps and remnants into “new” crafting materials.

 Our craft guru Deborah Brearley op-shops and stashes up on different scraps of yarns and fabrics and then dyes them together to create a unified colour, so that these scraps can come together and be made into new crafty items.
 See Pip issue 7 for Deb’s natural dyeing know-how.

 21. Pack your lunch

 Or carry snacks if you’re a grazer on-the-go.
 Planning ahead and being prepared means you will be less likely to buy plastic-wrapped snacks to fill you up if you get stuck out and about with a grumbling tummy.

 If you spend a lot of time outdoors like our family, then you will know you go through quite a bit of sunscreen – but did you know you can make your own?

 You may not be able to grow all your own chook food in your backyard, but you can have a crack at reducing your external inputs and reduce the amount of packaged food you need to buy with our simple homegrown tips.

 It is deliciously fresh, much cheaper than normal toothpaste, free of questionable additives and simple to make.

-This will reduce your need to throw them out and go shopping again (see point 1).
+This will reduce your need to throw them out and go shopping again.

-28. Skip the deli-section at your local supermarket and try making your own olives, cheeses and smallgoods.
+28. Skip the deli section at your local supermarket and try making your own olives, cheeses, yogurt and small-goods

 It’s cheap and doesn’t come in a plastic bottle, plus it gives you a great excuse for a seaside holiday!